MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

    * A user with admin permissions over the target cluster.

-   * Defender for Containers is enabled.
-Make sure the Defender for Containers is running the target cluster.
+   * Defender for Containers is enabled and the Defender sensor is also installed.
+You can check that the Defender sensor is installed by running:
+    `kubectl get ds microsoft-defender-collector-ds -n kube-system`

    * A Helm client is installed on your local machine.